maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

 The third LED does not blink

 I then tried to send data over the UART and directly read it.
-Note that using the ArduinoSAMDCore for Mattairtech, you can use the RX2, TX2 Serial wich is the second UART channel on the SAMD by using "Serial2" command.
-The USB, if selected in the config, will be avaiable on "Serial" or "SerialUSB".
-However, there is currently a bug (not yet reported ?) that make the SerialUSB also communicate on the RX1,TX1 (so UART channel1).
-One of my LEDs being soldered on the TX1 pin, it would blink whenever I try to print on the SerialUSB.
+Note that using the ArduinoSAMDCore for Mattairtech, you can use the RX2, TX2 Serial which is the second UART channel on the SAMD by using "Serial2" command.
+The USB, if selected in the config, will be available on "Serial" or "SerialUSB".
+However, there is currently a bug (not yet reported ?) that makes the SerialUSB also communicate on the RX1, TX1 (so UART channel1).
+One of my LEDs being soldered on the TX1 pin would blink whenever I try to print on the SerialUSB.
 I tried multiple things to disconnect it (Serial config, using "Serial1.end()", pinMode, ...) but couldn't make it happen.

 <figure> <center>
   <img src="./../../img/mod13/serialConfig.jpg" alt="logo text" width="80%" />